jrussellfreelance/powershell-scripts/readme.md

 ## My PowerShell Scripts
 As requested, here is a list of all the scripts I could make generic, and that aren't exclusive to where I work.
 I am still new to PowerShell, so forgive me if my scripts seem stupid or not helpful.
 If you open up a script, I explain what it does in the comments.
+Also, in general I need to add in some more error checking and verification of success, because normally I am so used to being the only person who uses the script, so I know what not to do.

 Notes:
-The scripts inside the two folders have GUIs.
+* The scripts inside the two folders have GUIs.
 To open the GUI, run the script that does not say designer at the end.
+* I use the BurntToast module a decent bit for notifications, so if you think you might use any of these scripts, I would go ahead and install that module. `Install-Module BurntToast`

 PowerShellHelp is a script that launches a GUI allowing you to view the Powershell help for a cmdlet.

 Screenshot:
 ![alt text](https://www.jesserussell.net/wp-content/uploads/2017/11/powershellhelp1.png)

 Powershell-Cmdlet-Explorer lists all installed modules, and by clicking on a module, you can see the cmdlets for that module.
 When you click on a cmdlet, you can see the help information for it.

 Screenshot: